AssertionBench: A Benchmark to Evaluate Large-Language Models for Assertion Generation: Experimental Results

-\bem{Observation 1}: {\bf Most Large-Language Models generate valid assertions with increasing number of training examples}.
-For the assertion generation task, all language models produce more valid assertions when number of training examples is increased as seen in~\Cref{fig:imp_between_shots}. $\gptt$, $\gptf$, and $\cllama$ show on average an improvement of 2$\times$, 1.2$\times$, and 1.12$\times$ for valid assertion generation, respectively, when moved from 1-shot learning to 5-shot learning.
+\bem{Observation 1}: {\bf Most LLMs generate valid assertions with an increasing number of ICL examples} (\cf,~\Cref{fig:gpt35}-\ref{fig:llama3}). $\gptt$, $\gptf$, and $\cllama$ show on average an improvement of 2$\times$, 1.2$\times$, and 1.12$\times$ for valid assertion generation, respectively, when moved from 1-shot learning to 5-shot learning.
 However, $\llama$ model loses accuracy from 31\% to 24\% on the same dataset.
-Our in-depth analysis shows in many cases, $\llama$ either fails to generate assertions or generates syntactically wrong assertions (which even a syntax corrector fails to correct), or tries to generate codes in a new programming language (such as Java).
-This experiment shows that there is a considerable scope for improving $\llama$ model for this task, likely via fine-tuning the pre-trained $\llama$ model.
+Our analysis shows in many cases, $\llama$ either fails to generate assertions or generates syntactically wrong assertions or tries to generate codes in a new programming language (\eg, Java).
+This experiment shows that {\em there is considerable scope for improving the $\llama$ model for this task, likely via fine-tuning the pre-trained $\llama$ model}.